zhangyumeng1sjtu/DeepSecE/README.md

  Parameters:

-- `--model` train a effector transformer or finetue a ESM-1b model.
+- `--model` train a transformer or finetune a ESM-1b model.
 - `--data_dir` directory that stores training data (default: ./data).
 - `--num_layers` numbers of trainable transformer layer. (default: 1)
-- `--num_heads` numbers of attention heads in effector-specific transformer (default: 4).
+- `--num_heads` numbers of attention heads in secretion-specific transformer (default: 4).
 - `--patience` patience for early stopping used in training.
 - `--lr_schedular` learning rate schedular [step, consine].
 - `--log_dir` directory that stores training outputs (default: logs).

 ### Prediction

-You can predict your interested type of secreted effectors only or predict secretion systems and corresponding effectors  from scratch.
+You can predict your interested type of secreted proteins only or predict secretion systems and corresponding substrate proteins from scratch.

-#### Predict secretion effector
+#### Predict secretion protein

 ```shell
 python predict.py --fasta_path examples/Test.fasta \